KasperskyLab/Kaspresso/wiki/04_How_to_write_autotests.md

 The key words using in compose:
   - `compose` - marks the beginning of "compose", turn on all needed logic
   - `or` - marks the possible branches.
 The lambda after `or` has a context of concrete element.
 Just have a look at the simple below.
-  - `thenInto` - is an action that will be executed if a branch (the code into lambda of `or`) is completed successfully.
-The context of a lambda after `thenInto` is a context of concrete element described in `or` section.
+  - `thenContinue` - is an action that will be executed if a branch (the code into lambda of `or`) is completed successfully.
+The context of a lambda after `thenContinue` is a context of concrete element described in `or` section.
-  - `then` - is almost the same construction as `thenInto` excepting the context after `then`.
+  - `then` - is almost the same construction as `thenContinue` excepting the context after `then`.
 The context after `then` is not restricted.
 Have a glance at the example below:
 ```kotlin
 step("Handle potential unexpected behavior") {